unionai/unionai-docs/source/api/union-cli.md

 * `UNIONAI_CONFIG`
 * `UCTL_CONFIG`

 Third, the following hard-coded locations (in this order):

 * `~/.union/config.yaml`
 * `~/.uctl/config.yaml`

-If none of these are present, the `union[byoc]` CLI will raise an error.
+If none of these are present, the CLI will raise an error.

 {@@ endif @@}